 - Monkeys: a “barrel” or a “troop” — So that’s why that game was called Barrel of Monkeys.

 - Owls: a “parliament” — This term is sensible given the owl’s association with wisdom and intelligence.
-It was probably quite a compliment to the owl to be associated with human politicians when the term was coined, but now it might be more of an insult.
+It was probably meant to be a compliment to the owl to be associated with human politicians when the term was coined, but it might be more of an insult.

 - Penguins: A group of penguins on land may be referred to as a “colony,” a “rookery,” or a “waddle;” while a group of penguins floating in the water is called a “raft.”

 - Rattlesnakes: a “rhumba” — This one just makes me think of robot vacuum cleaners, which could be equally startling to unsuspectingly stumble upon.

 - Ravens: an “unkindness” — This name makes good sense since ravens have similar connotations to crows — not to mention how “unkind” their call is to the ears.